cavo789/marknotes/src/docs/Introduction.md

 You can display a file manager (also on your production site of course) which will allow you to f.i. reorganise your folder structure, create new folder, renaming them, ...

-The most important feature : you can drag and drop files/folders from your computer directly to your site.
+The most important feature: you can drag and drop files/folders from your computer directly to your site.
 And that's really nice !

 ![The file manager](.images/file_manager.png)